TeamOneTickets/VividSeats/README.md

 SYSTEM REQUIREMENTS
 -------------------
-Ticket Evolution Framework for PHP requires PHP 5.3 or later and Zend Framework.
+Vivid Seats Framework for PHP requires PHP 5.3 or later and Zend Framework.
 Please see our reference guide for more detailed system requirements:

 https://github.com/TeamOneTickets/VividSeats/wiki